 User charges relate mainly to the recovery of service delivery costs through the charging of fees to users of Council's services.
-In setting the budget, the key principle for determining the level of user charges has been to ensure that services.
-In secting the budget, the key principle to determining the lever of user charges has been to ensure that increases are in line with the increases in the cost of providing the services and/or market pricing levels.
+In setting the budget, the key principle for determining the level of user charges has been to ensure that increases are in line with the increases in the cost of providing the services and/or market pricing levels.

+increases are in line with the increases in the cost of providing the sever of user charges has been to ensure that increases are in line with the increases in the cost of providing the services and/or market pricing levels.

 User fees and charges are projected to increase by \$1.993 million or 18.5% over the 2022/23 forecast.
 This budget amount is due to an anticipated increase in development activity across the municipality resulting in a significant increase in revenue from infrastructure planning supervision fees.
 In addition registration and permit fees are expected to increase mainly due to additional asset protection and town planning permit fees.